JupiterOne/insights-dashboards/src/boards/kubernetes-securityContext/readme.md

 ![sample-screenshot](board.png)

 Shows various counts of Clusters, Namespaces and Containers.
-Additionally, this board shows container  and their current securityContext configurations.
+Additionally, this board shows containers and their current securityContext configurations.

 > Prerequisite:
 >